jilt/earendill/README.md

 You can use that panel to mint an NFT on your Mintbase store and attach unlockable secret content to it, please configure your store/smart contract on Mintbase before using our tool:

-_Setup the minters addresses allowance
+1) Setup the minters addresses allowance
-_pay GAS
+2) Pay GAS

 You need to add Title, Description and number of copies directly on this minting interface.